-- KEPRO: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Massachusetts, Mississippi, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Texas, Utah, Wyoming - Livanta BFCC-QIO Program: Arizona, Delaware, Hawaii, Illinois, Indiana, Kansas, Maryland, Minnesota, Missouri, Nevada, Ohio, Pennsylvania, Washington, D.C., West Virginia check on and help improve the quality of care for people with Medicare.
+- KEPRO: Alabama, Alaska, Arkansas, Florida, Georgia, Kentucky, Louisiana, Massachusetts, Mississippi, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Texas, Utah, Wyoming - Livanta BFCC-QIO Program: Arizona, Delaware, District of Columbia, Hawaii, Illinois, Indiana, Kansas, Maryland, Minnesota, Missouri, Nevada, Ohio, Pennsylvania, West Virginia

+The Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
+This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
 The Quality Improvement Organization is an independent organization.
 It is not connected with our plan.

-The Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
-This organization is paid by Medicare to